7mind/izumi/doc/microsite/src/main/tut/logstage/00_logstage.md

 val myLogger = IzLogger()

-// configure SLF4j to use the same router as `myLogger` StaticLogRouter.instance.setup(myLogger.router)
+// configure SLF4j to use the same router that `myLogger` uses StaticLogRouter.instance.setup(myLogger.router)
 ```